Always Reformed, Always Reforming

 The Bible emphasizes the sovereignty of God in salvation and all of life, and it is often in times of difficulty and trial that this truth is experienced most sweetly by the Christian.
 A ballast amidst troubled waters, God’s loving providence and care for His people is demonstrated again and again throughout the Scriptures.
 In the context of a persecuted church, Reformed theology offers a rock-solid foundation on which Christians can stand, building their hopes on the promises of God and knowing that Jesus will build His church and the gates of hell will not prevail against it.

-Hamid Hatami is the founder and President of Mehr Reformed Ministries (MRM).
+Hamid Hatami is the founder, President, and CEO of Mehr Reformed Ministries (MRM).
 MRM is founded to be a voice for reformed theology among Farsi-speakers.
 Hamid is from Mashhad, Iran, and born in a Muslim Shiite family, and grew up as a Muslim.
-He came to faith in the Lord Jesus Christ in 2002 and his Christian journey influenced by Reformed Theology and Presbyterianism from the second year of his conversion.
+He came to faith in the Lord Jesus Christ at age of 19 and his Christian journey was influenced by Reformed Theology and Presbyterianism from the second year of his conversion.
 Hamid and his wife came to the US as Christian Refugee in 2013 after being two years refugee in Turkey.
 He graduated from Software Engineering in Iran and earned his second B.S. in Business Information Systems and Technology from Indiana Wesleyan University.
-He is a senior student at Reformed Theological Seminary to earn his M.Div.
-He became under the care of the North Texas Presbytery in 2017 and pursuing his ordination in PCA.
+By the end of 2021, he will completes the requirements of his M.Div. degree from Reformed Theological Seminary in Dallas, and pursuing his ordination in PCA.
 He is an adjunct professor at Southeastern Baptist Theological Seminary.
-He is the author of exposition and commentary on Westminster Confession of Faith in Farsi (forthcoming).
-Since 2005, he is working on free Bible Software for Farsi-speaking and finished the most comprehensive Bible cross-references in Farsi, and is a senior developer and translator of Farsi Interlinear Bible.

 Reformation to Revival